trurl-master/jsdom-testing-mocks/README.md

 ```

 ## Mock viewport
-Mocks browser's `matchMedia`, allows testing of component's behavior depending on the viewport description (supports all of the [Media Features](http://www.w3.org/TR/css3-mediaqueries/#media1)). `mockViewport` must be called before rendering the component
+Mocks `matchMedia`, allows testing of component's behavior depending on the viewport description (supports all of the [Media Features](http://www.w3.org/TR/css3-mediaqueries/#media1)). `mockViewport` must be called before rendering the component

 Example, using `React Testing Library`: